amandamfielding/Hoo/README.md

 # Hoo

+Collaboration between Amanda Fielding and Lindsey Whitley

 [AWS Production Link][aws]

 [aws]: lfkfslkjdf

 ## Minimum Viable Product

 Hoo is a recruitment application for event staffing.
 Administrative users can post job listings, and users can search for short-term gigs.
 Users can apply for events.
+This app will be built with a Rails backend (PostgreSQL db) and Vue.js/Vuex frontend.

 - [ ] Hosting on AWS
 - [ ] New account creation, login, and guest/demo login (as user, not admin)